Identify Characters in 'Animal Farm'

 - I think that the character is…

-Squealer is a very clever character.
-He pretends to be a friend to the animals but he is really an enemy.
+A: Squealer is a very clever character.
+He pretends to be a friend to the animals but really, he is their enemy.
 He always reminds the animals of Mr Jones to try to make the animals believe that they are living a good life, even though they are hungry.
 Squealer might show us that we have to be careful about who we trust.

-Well done – you’ve read through all of the information about the story’s key characters.
+Well done – you have now read through all of the information about the story’s key characters.
 In your exam, try to explain what happens to the characters in the story and what you think this might show us about them.